ibm-cloud-docs/assistant/system-entities.md

 For time phrases like "for the last 3 days" or "in the next 4 hours", the logic is equivalent.
 For example, in the case of "in the next 4 hours", this results in two `@sys-time` entities: one of the current time, and one of the time four hours later than the current time.

 ### Time zones
+{: #system-entities-time-zones}

 Mentions of a date or time that are relative to the current time are resolved with respect to a chosen time zone.
 By default, this is UTC (GMT).
 This means that by default, REST API clients located in time zones different from UTC will observe the value of `now` extracted according to the current UTC time.

 Optionally, the REST API client can add the local timezone as the context variable `$timezone`.
 This context variable should be sent with every client request.
 For example, the `$timezone` value should be `America/Los_Angeles`, `EST`, or `UTC`.
-For a full list of supported time zones, see [Supported time zones](supported-timezones.html).
+For a full list of supported time zones, see [Supported time zones](time-zones.html).

 When the `$timezone` variable is provided, the values of relative @sys-date and @sys-time mentions are computed based on the client time zone instead of UTC.

 #### Examples of mentions relative to time zones
+{: #system-entities-time-zone-examples

 - now
 - in two hours